uioporqwerty/receipt-processor-challenge/README.md

 If using insomnia, you can import the requests collection in the `insomnia` folder.
 This has sample requests made with an example in this README.

+## Other Notes

+While there may be best practices that could be adopted for separating out endpoints and moving logic/models to services and other modules, this implementation focuses on having a well tested implementation and performing input schema validation to ensure a stable solution.

+The `tests/server.test.ts` has many of the tests for implementing the endpoints and the point calculations.

 ## Description

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided